web-illinois/toolkit-builder-3/site/notes/header.md

 If you are incorporating the header into the ilw-page component, then make sure you add the `header` slot to the `<ilw-header>` tag.

+### Special Note Concerning the Search Button

+We have recently moved from having the *search* text on the button to just the magnifying glass.
+If you do this, make sure you update your aria-label to give the search button a proper name.

 ## Sample Header Information

 ```